zekrowm/planning_python_public/README.md

 ### Option B: Using Python on a Work Computer with ArcPro (no geopandas)

-1. **Launch Jupyter Notebook:**
+1. **Open a Notebook:**
+   - If ArcPro is installed on your computer, then Python is as well.
-   - You can launch ArcPro and then open, create, or save a Notebook within that program.
+   - You can launch ArcPro and then open, create, or save a Notebook file (.ipynb) within that program.
-   - After installation, you can find "Jupyter Notebook" like any other program on your computer.
+   - You can also find "Jupyter Notebook" like any other program on your computer.
 Clicking it will open your default browser with the notebook interface.
    - Alternately, you can run this command in the Command Prompt to launch Jupyter Notebook:
      ```bash
      jupyter notebook
      ```

 2. **Download Desired Scripts:**
    - Navigate to scripts that are useful to you and your agency.
 Then copy and paste their contents into your active Notebook or download them as .py files.
+You do not need a               GitHub account to do this.
    - Alternately, you can clone or download the whole repository from GitHub.

 3. **Run the Script:**